 In this short video, property expert Tracy Kellett, a former estate agent who now owns property search company BDI Home Finders, shares her insider tips on finding property hotspots.

 Although there’s never a cast-iron guarantee that an area will improve (or its house price values rise), some tell-tale signs that an area is on the up include:

-- Thriving nearby towns.
-Up-and-coming areas often spring up next to areas that are already popular, because people are priced out of that location and are looking to move as near as possible instead.
+Up-and-coming areas often spring up next to places that are already popular, because people are priced out of that location and are looking to move as near as possible instead.

-- Regeneration plans.
-If a local authority is planning to regenerate a town centre, this is likely to boost the local economy and drive up house prices in the future.
+If a local authority is planning to regenerate a town centre, this is likely to boost the local economy and drive up house prices in future.

-- New transport links.
 A new train station, network connection, tram link or major road is likely to make an area more popular with commuters - provided the transport links don’t add additional noise or traffic.

 This is a sign that local homeowners are putting time and money into maintaining or renovating their properties, meaning you may be buying at the start of an upswing in prices.

 Check out our interactive house prices map to see price activity in your postcode.